jacques/diamondcash-public-api-docs/source/includes/_users.md

   }
 }
 ```
-This endpoint creates a new customer on the Plutus Platform.
+This endpoint creates a new customer on the Symelation Platform.
 During the process a wallet is created for the customer.
 If autoload settings are not specified, the defaults listed below are utilised.

 ### HTTP Request